gjchester/Hanover-Display-Flip-Dot-Local-Aircraft-Tracker-Hardware-Setup/Testing/readme.md

 The other thing to try is to remove the rows and column so it used the default, this will result in a squashed output but should at least let you work out the address part by trial and error.

+It is useful to check that the LED’s status on the processor board.
+When in normal use LED 1 (Heartbeat) will flash once about couple of seconds to show the sign electronics are working (ie not crashed) and LED 2 (Comms) will flash briefly whan  the sign electrioncis receives data for the sign.

+On signs with a 7070 & 7080 Board LED 3 will flash every time the processor sends a signal to  Flip/LED display.

+LED2 can display the following status indications via its status.

+• brief flash when the sign receives a valid comms message addressed to it.

+• long flash if the sign receives a message with bad contents.

+• permanently on if the sign has not received a valid message within the previous 60 seconds.